t33devv/pryva/README.md

-# Pryva - Secure Password Manager CLI
+# pryva - password manager CLI

-A secure, command-line password manager built with Python.
-Pryva stores your passwords locally in an encrypted SQLite database, protected by a master password.
+python cli program to store your passwords locally in an encrypted SQLite database, protected by a master password.

 ## Features